 Just a stone's throw from the Supreme Court is another inspiring building at the heart of national life.

-The Abbey's programme is released a term in advance.
 For more details and booking information, please visit the Westminster Abbey website.

 The nature of our work means we cannot offer ad hoc work experience placements or the opportunity to marshal a Justice.